 Some families and individuals fear emotional intimacy, with the underlying belief that ‘others always let you down’ or ‘if you let others get too close, they’ll hurt you’, so they keep intimacy at bay by banning happiness.

-We hear it in people when the most positive thing they can say is ‘I can’t see anything wrong with it’, or who talk incessantly about the faults and failings of others.
+We hear it in people when the most positive thing they can say is ‘I can’t see anything wrong with it’, or who talk repeatedly about the faults and failings of others.
 They rarely smile.

 When happiness is banned, there is only sadness, fear and anger, so connecting with others positively is impossible.
 In this situation, the best we can hope for is the comfort of familiar disconnection, the normality of distant relationships.